“The rules that were employed in the 1972 “It’s time” campaign

 |Private Dining Room

-Dr. Simon Longstaff
+Dr. Simon Longstaff AO

 Every day of our lives is punctuated by points of decision.
 Some of the decisions will be momentous, remembered for decades; most will go unnoticed, by us and by others.
 Yet all our choices matter: taken as a whole, they shape our lives and contribute to the rhythms of the world.

 Hear from the man who dropped out of school and worked as a janitor for a BHP-owned mine on Groote Eylandt in the Northern Territory.
 He ultimately obtained a degree from Cambridge University, one of the most prestigious universities in the world, and founded a tiny not-for-profit that has successfully operated for 25 years giving advice to governments and leaders around the world.
-Simon asks the question what ought one do? in everyday situations that can present ethical challenges for a career professional.
+Simon asks the question what ought one do?
+In everyday situations that can present ethical challenges for a career professional.
 Simon has developed ethical patterns that help the professional answer this question.

 Simon commenced his work as the first Executive Director of The Ethics Centre in 1991.
 He is a Fellow of CPA Australia and in June 2016, was appointed an Honorary Professor at the Australian National University – based at the National Centre for Indigenous Studies.
 Formerly serving as the inaugural President of The Australian Association for Professional & Applied Ethics, Simon serves on a number of boards and committees across a broad spectrum of activities.
 He was formerly a Fellow of the World Economic Forum.